 To determine which products have to be downgraded in our award scheme due to the rate of wrongly blocked sites/files, we backed up our decision by using statistical methods and by looking at the average scores.
-The following products with above-average FPs have been downgraded: Emsisoft, eScan, F-Secure, McAfee, Panda, ThreatTrack Vipre and Trend Micro.
+The following products with above-average FPs have been downgraded: K7, Panda, F-Secure, NortonLifeLock and Trend Micro.